actifyjs/actify/src/docs/components/sheets/slide-sheets.md

 # Side sheets

-## Side sheets show secondary content anchored to the side of the screen
+> Side sheets show secondary content anchored to the side of the screen

-> TODO